proxyxdev/proxyxdev/README.md

 </h1>

 <p align="center">
-ProxyX team is an engineering team based in Serbia dealing with creation of various web and platform based apps, database data management, system administration and overall app design.
+ProxyX is an hiring agency based in Serbia dealing with creation of various web and platform based apps, database data management, system administration and overall app design.
 </p>